muhammadKholid/microservice-app/README.md

 # What is this?

-    This repo is aimed to learn microservice application with different technology.
+     This project is aimed only to learn about kafka and elasticsearch.
 The application is still immature hence please do not expect too much.
-This project is only to learn about kafka and elasticsearch.

 ## Technology required